 Very early on in my career someone gave me the advice to read up as much as I can about people I admire, respect and look upto.
 By doing so I would avoid the mistakes they made and collect interesting anecdotes I could use at a pretentious dinner party.
 In the spirit of that advice, below is my attempt to document some of the most interesting humans we could all learn a thing or three from.

 In 1968 an eccentric Texas lawyer turned a crazy idea into one of the largest airlines in America.
 Wild Turkey Bourbon and smoking are his go to stress busters.
-He’s currently 85 and has managed to build an airline that has turned a profit for every quarter for the last 43 years.
-Here’s a great interview from […]
+He’s currently 85 and has managed to build an airline that has turned a profit for every quarter for the last 43 years. edit: he passed […]

-At 82 yers old Don Wildman is the quintessential definition of the term, age is just a number.
-He snowboards, cycles and trains harder than mk ost professionals half his age.
-More about his life and his take on fear. http://superfitdads.com/let-go-of-your-fear-and-live-like-don-wildman/
+At 82 years old Don Wildman is the quintessential definition of the term, age is just a number.
+The founder of Bally Fitness snowboards, cycles and trains harder than most professionals half his age.
+More about his life and his take on fear.
+Don Wildman can run like a Marine, snowboard like an Olympian, and […]

 At five feet three inches tall, Muggsy Bogues was the shortest payer ever to play in professional basketball.
 Throughout his career, he was snickered at, underestimated, and counted out.
 But he succeeded by turning his height into the very thing that made him nationally known.
 Some people looked at his size as a curse but he […]